MerginMaps/docs/src/setup/install-mergin-maps-plugin-for-qgis/index.md

-# How to Install QGIS Plugin
+# How to Install Mergin Maps QGIS Plugin
 [[toc]]

 Before the installation of <QGISPluginName />, please ensure you have already: